vamtiger-project/canvas-quick-review/README.md

-# Archive - Django AJAX Experiment
+# Archive - Canvas Quick Review

-This is an **__Archive from the Early Days__**, trivially experimenting with AJAX using Django.
+This is an **__Archive from the Early Days__**, trivially experimenting with EaselJs.

 It included fooling about with: